Assistant Branch Manager, Banking Salary

 Popular Employer Salaries for Assistant Branch Manager, Banking

-Known for taking on a considerable number of Assistant Branch Managers of Banking, Bank of America Corp.
-(BOFA), Regions Bank, Citibank, U.S. Bank, and Chase Bank are leading firms in the industry.
+Assistant Branch Managers of Banking flock to Regions Bank, Citibank, Bank of America Corp.
+(BOFA), U.S. Bank, and The PNC Financial Services Group, Inc., highly regarded companies that employ a generous number of people in this profession.
 Chase Bank offers the best pay with a median salary of $50K, though salaries there don't seem that varied, bottoming out near $35K and maxing out at just $60K.
-Citibank, Bank of America Corp.
-(BOFA), and J.P.
-Morgan Chase & Co.
-(JPMCC) are a few other companies that offer generous salaries, with Assistant Branch Managers of Banking earning around $50K, $47K, or $46K at each firm, respectively.
+Also paying near the top of the field are Citibank at $50K, TD Bank, N.A. at $49K, and Comerica Bank, where Assistant Branch Managers of Banking annually earn $48K.

 Popular Skills for Assistant Branch Manager, Banking

 Assistant Branch Managers of Banking seem to exploit a large range of skills on the job.
-Most notably, skills in Office Management, People Management, Operations Management, and Sales Management are correlated to pay that is above average, with boosts in pay of 7 percent.
-Those familiar with Banking also tend to know Leadership and Operations Management.
+Most notably, skills in Office Management, Operations Management, Sales Management, and Sales are correlated to pay that is above average, with boosts between 3 percent and 6 percent.
+The majority of those who know Banking also know Leadership and Operations Management.

 Pay by Experience Level for Assistant Branch Manager, Banking